-A prevailing comment responsible for the failure of many ERC Advanced, Starting and Consolidator grants applications pertains to the ‘incremental nature’ of the proposed research.
+A prevailing comment responsible for the failure of many ERC Advanced, Starting and Consolidator grant applications pertains to the ‘incremental nature’ of the proposed research.
 Why is that?
 How can one successfully design a project which reflects the naturally occurring progress forward which builds on past achievements, current knowledge, expertise, and preliminary results, while at the same time conforming to the ‘non-incremental’ ERC unofficial requirement?

 What is ‘non-incremental work’ in ERC and why is it important?

 On the other hand, PIs should be careful not to propose projects that will be perceived as ‘too ambitious’ (and fail due to that).
 Though this now may sound like a never-ending back-and-forth, one should consider that comments on overly ambitious research in ERC are less common than those on incremental research.
-Proposals are deemed too-ambitious when they are perceived as completely unrealistic, not well-planned, and not-well connected to the PI’s expertise and preliminary results.
+Proposals are deemed too ambitious when they are perceived as completely unrealistic, not well-planned, and not well connected to the PI’s expertise and preliminary results.

-The unique case of “non-incremental” for ERC Advanced Grant (AdG) applicants
+The unique case of “non-incremental” for ERC Advanced Grant (AdG) applicants?

-Proposing groundbreaking, high-risk, projects of the kind that ERC is looking for is a challenge for researchers in all career stages in ERC (StG, CoG and AdG).
+Proposing groundbreaking, high-risk projects of the kind that ERC is looking for is a challenge for researchers in all career stages in ERC (StG, CoG and AdG).
 Still, our experience shows that it is often the established researchers, and to some extent even more so those with significant groundbreaking achievements in their track record, that experience most difficulties in this respect.
 Such researchers find it more challenging to propose yet another leap forward which is non-incremental with respect to past and ongoing work.
 This is exactly what makes this such an important issue for AdG applicants.
 Some may even consider it to be one of the main ERC AdG ‘killers’.

 Many ERC AdG applicants have become known in their fields for a specific achievement, a method they developed, a line of research, or field for which they were pioneers.
 These researchers typically publish well and are acknowledged by the scientific community as leaders in their field.
 In many cases, the research that follows these significant achievements is characterized as a direct continuation, incrementally broadening knowledge around a given breakthrough.
-This type of work is essential for progress.
-Sometimes it is the only way to advance our knowledge.
+This type of work is essential for progress, and sometimes it is the only way to advance our knowledge.
 It is also very typical of many funding schemes and yields numerous publications.
 However, this type of research typically encompasses less conceptual risk and the potential breakthrough is smaller.
 When thinking of applying to the ERC, one must realize that such a thought process may very well pose the issue of “incremental” work, and will therefore be negatively regarded.

 Indicators of an ‘incremental’ ERC project

 There are various indicators that can help assess whether an ERC project is ‘incremental’ or not.
 While reviewing the following indicators, one should remember that this is no exact science.
 This means that the right answer, in most instances, is case-specific.
-Therefore, we encourage to refer to the following issues with care and to seek additional advice about each specific case.
+Therefore, we encourage you to refer to the following issues with care and to seek additional advice about each specific case.

 - Direct continuation of the current daily work in the lab/research group.
 If the suggested project is the natural next step of your current work, then with high probability it is ‘incremental’.
-When approaching ERC you should present a major step forward, compared to the state of the art (yours and your research community).
-This will also help to establish the novelty of the project and the high risk component.
+When approaching ERC, you should present a major step forward, compared to the state of the art (yours and your research community).
+This will also help to establish the novelty of the project and the high-risk component.

 - Work that is new to the PI but not to the scientific community.
-When thinking of non-incremental research, some applicants misinterpret this expectation to be non-incremental with respect to their personal career.
-They then simply propose something that they are not yet experienced in, but are interested to pursue, with the hope that the ERC could support this novel direction.
+When thinking of non-incremental research, some applicants misinterpret this expectation to be non-incremental solely with respect to their personal career.
+They then propose something that they are not yet experienced in, but are interested to pursue, with the hope that the ERC could support this novel direction.
 This becomes an issue when the new direction is already an established line of research or method in other research groups.
 While this new direction could be significant from a personal point of view, it is not necessary that the result will be a significant breakthrough to the scientific community.
 Moreover, in this case it is possible that experienced groups could achieve a breakthrough faster and with less effort.
 In this context, keep in mind that the PI should be the best suited to tackle the challenge at hand, and the research proposed needs to be tightly related to his/her CV and track record.

 Achieving the ‘non-incremental’ ERC requirement

-The above indicators can very well be an excellent starting point in assessing a project’s ‘non-incremental’ strength.
-Working on the ERC proposal, one should constantly keep in mind the above discussion, and frequently question whether or not it falls within the realms of incremental work.
 A valid thought process in the context of the ERC will be to start by imagining something ambitious that has not yet been proposed.
 Successfully suggesting something that is so remarkably out of the box highly increases the chance of avoiding an ‘incremental process’ altogether.
 From there, two important actions should be considered.
 One – constantly review your work in light of the above “incremental” indicators.
 Finally – consider outside assistance that will be able to assess this together with you and find the best way to communicate it.